phetsims/phet-info/doc/interactive-description-technical-guide.md

 ## Prerequisites

-* Before reading this documentation, please see scenery's accessibility-related documention at `/scenery/doc/accessibility/accessibility.html`.
+* Before reading this documentation, please see scenery's accessibility-related documentation at `/scenery/doc/accessibility/accessibility.html`.
 This includes an overview of web accessibility key features required for Interactive Description implementation.
 * Note: "a11y" is a synonym for "accessibility".